Reviews You Can Rely On

 Family Friendliness

-Family Friendliness doesn't just mean actual family — it means how useful is the tent if you want to camp with more than just yourself?
-Can you bring two dogs and a friend or three and still be comfortable?
-We looked at how comfortably each tent could fit at least four people, whether it had phone/jewelry storage options, if it provides a space to clean your feet before entering, if it has multiple room options for privacy, and if it is dog/animal friendly — among other things.
-Though some of these aspects do fall under other categories, we felt it was important to our readers to look at them again but with this viewpoint in mind.
+Family Friendliness doesn't just mean actual family.
+It begs the question, how useful is the tent for a small group?
+Will it fit two dogs and a friend or three and still be comfortable?
+We looked at how comfortably each tent could fit at least four people, whether it had phone/jewelry storage options, if it provides a space to clean your feet before entering, if there are multiple room options for privacy, and if it is dog/animal friendly — among other things.
+Though some of these aspects fall under other categories, we felt it was important to our readers to look at them again but with this viewpoint in mind.

 The North Face Wawona 6 checks most of the family-friendly boxes, easily sleeping a family of four with great height, storage, and covered outside space.
 Because of the large, tall vestibule, we were able to set up a camp shower for a quick rinse after a sweaty day of climbing.
 Just remember not to ask your kids to take the fly off, as the locking mechanism requires some serious force to get out.